shri/kimonodigest/README.md

 ============
 ## Introduction

 This is an open source reader originally developed by Shri Ganeshram at [Kimono Labs](www.kimonolabs.com) and supported by Kimono Labs.
+The reader takes as input specially structured Kimono Labs APIs

 This project is open to the community and will happily accept Pull Requests for additional features.
 If you're adding to the Parse Database, please let me know the schema, so that I can add it.